Revised June 2017

 Section 3.
 Executive Committee

 The Executive Committee shall be composed of the national officers.
 Where action is necessary between meetings of the Board, the Executive Committee may act on behalf of the Board, provided that the action is consistent with existing NOW policy.
 The Executive Committee shall report all of its actions and decisions to the Board.
 A meeting of the Executive Committee shall be held only after adequate notice to all officers.
 The Executive Committee may meet by any means, such as a conference telephone call, which will allow the officers to confer as a body.
-A quorum of the Executive Committee shall be three officers.

 Section 4.
 Nominations

 Nominations for officers tickets shall be submitted to the Nominating Committee in writing at least 90 days before the election Conference, provided that nothing in this shall be interpreted to require tickets for the election of national Board members in the electoral districts.
 Each officer ticket submitted to the Committee must contain a nomination for every officer position.
 Nominations shall not be taken from the floor.

 One of the proposed officer tickets shall be elected by a majority vote of the eligible members present whose preferences are counted in the final tally at the National Conference.
 If there are more than two officer tickets nominated preferential voting shall be used, and balloting shall be conducted according to the parliamentary authority prescribed in these bylaws.

 A. The Board shall set the salaries of the paid officers for the next term, except that officers may not vote on matters of officers’ salaries.

 B. All officers who receive honoraria as a result of their elected position shall remit to the NOW general fund one hundred percent of the said honoraria minus expenses.

 Section 1 Composition